Filing and Status of Foreign Judgments

 In contrast, land ownership in modern society is more complicated.
 To foster an efficient administration of property rights, courts whose jurisdiction was geographically restricted to a particular area were allowed to ratify the judgment of another state or country.
 This essentially gives the judgment of that out-of-state court full legal effect in the state over which the court enjoys jurisdiction.

-For more information on how we can help you, call us at (516) 246-2449 for a free consultation today.
+For more information on how our real estate lawyers in Nassau County can help you, call us at (516) 246-2449 for a free consultation today.

 What Is the Filing Procedure for Foreign Judgments?